Randomized term grouping over physical law on digital quantum simulation: Randomized protocols

-It's important to note that because diamond norm evaluates the maximum possibility that the two channels can be distinguished in \textit{all quantum states}(meaning that the smaller the value the closer the simulation is to reality), this is the worst scenario bound for measuring the error because effectively it is evaluating the error over all state vector space.
-Although other spectral error metrics have been assessed intensively\cite{yi2022spectral}, we still adapt diamond norm as it is the most commonly used ones in literature.
-As each quantum gate represents a unitary operator, to related it to quantum channel we employ mixing lemma:
+It is important to note that because the diamond norm evaluates the maximum possibility that the two channels can be distinguished in \textit{all quantum states}(meaning that the smaller the value, the closer the simulation is to reality), this is the worst scenario bound for measuring the error because effectively it is evaluating the error over all state vector space.
+Although other spectral error metrics have been assessed intensively\cite{yi2022spectral}, we still adopt the diamond norm as it is the most commonly used one in the literature.
+As each quantum gate represents a unitary operator, to relate it to the quantum channel, we employ a mixing lemma:

 \begin{lemma} Let $\mathcal{U}=U\rho U^\dag$ and $\mathcal{V}_j=V_j\rho V_j^\dag$ be unitary channels, and let ${p_j}$ be the probability distribution for the randomized protocol, suppose that:\\

 Then the mixed channel $\mathcal{V}:=\sum_{j}(p_j\mathcal{V_j})$ satisfy